syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

     Grab the symbol or sexp under point and initiate an el-search for other occurrences.

+  M-x el-search-to-register
+    Save the current search to an Emacs register.
+Use C-x r j (`jump-to-register') to make that search current and jump to the latest position.

 The setup you'll need for your init file is trivial: just define the key bindings you want to use (all important commands are